Porges/ways-to-play/articles/games/nine-mens-morris.md

 itemscope="itemscope"}](https://art.rmngp.fr/fr/library/artworks/suite-des-nobles-pastorales-jeu-de-marelle-et-cueillette-des-fruits\_fil-de-soie\_tapisserie-technique\_laine-textile){itemprop="url
 sameAs"})</figcaption></figure>

-Later on, it can be traced in English history through [visitation](https://en.wikipedia.org/wiki/Canonical_visitation) records; one instance from Bitteswell in 1634 records that a certain Robert Lord the Younger was “admonished and dismissed” for “playing at nine men’s morris in the
+Later, it can be traced in English history through [visitation](https://en.wikipedia.org/wiki/Canonical_visitation) records; one instance from Bitteswell in 1634 records that a certain Robert Lord the Younger was “admonished and dismissed” for “playing at nine men’s morris in the